 - What id I don't have time to attend a change of major workshop due to course conflicts?
 Do I still need to attend a workshop?

 - What if I need to submit a Change of Major Petition due to an administrative error?
 Do I still need to attend a workshop?

 - What if I need an expedited Change of Major petition because I am graduating soon and the college advised I submit one as soon as possible?

-You must take PSTAT 10; beyond that, PSTAT will consider you with CS 16, MATH 8, ECON 10A (for PRE-FMS majors only), ECON 1 (Actuary majors only), or any UD PSTAT course.
+If you still have at least one math course left for the preparation for the major, you must take that one math course in addition to PSTAT 120A.
+If you do not have any math courses left, you must take PSTAT 120A and PSTAT 120B.
 Students are able to enroll in UD PSTAT courses during pass 3 if there is room.
 If the course is full, you may add yourself to the waitlist during pass 3.

 - What if I had to repeat several math prerequisites/preparation for the major/pre-major courses?
 Is there any way I can still be considered?